galaxyproject/training-material/topics/variant-analysis/tutorials/aiv-analysis/tutorial.md

 >
 >    > <question-title>Question</question-title>
 >    >
->    > 1.
-Does everything look ok?
+>    > Does everything look ok?
 >    >
->    > > <solution-title>Answers</solution-title>
+>    > > <solution-title>Answer</solution-title>
 >    > >
->    > > 1.
-As expected from the findings so far, the consensus sequence for the HA segment has stretches of N in it, which likely reflect the mapping issues and associated loss of coverage caused by our insufficiently sized collection of references.
+>    > > As expected from the findings so far, the consensus sequence for the HA segment has stretches of Ns in it, which likely reflect the mapping issues and associated loss of coverage caused by our insufficiently sized collection of references.
 >    > >
 >    > {: .solution}
 >    {: .question}